nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Main Window**:
 ![Ui Component](images/UiComponent.png)

-Here is a brief summary of the GUI components in MedBook.

 | **Name of Component** | **Description**                                                                                          |
 | --------------------- | -------------------------------------------------------------------------------------------------------- |
 | Menu Bar              | Displays the drop down menus for MedBook, such as **File** and **Help**                                  |